dubrie/public/tenets.md

 - [Recent Changes](#recent-changes)

 ### Philosophies
+Something I have whole-heartedly bought into and is a driving influence in all of my decision making.

 - Measure, Compare, Adjust
 Create feedback loops everywhere I can including my own Philosophies, Beliefs, Lifehacks, etc. Write things down as a commitment to them, measure progress, compare changes, adjust to maximize benefits and minimize negatives.